CUBRID/cubrid-manual/en/admin/admin_utils.rst

     cubrid tde <operation> [option] database_name

-*   **cubrid**: An integrated utility for the CUBRID service and database management
+*   **cubrid**: An integrated utility for the CUBRID service and database management.

-*   **tde**: A utility that manages TDE encryption applied to the database
+*   **tde**: A utility that manages TDE encryption applied to the database.

 *   *operation*: There are four types of operation: key addition, key deletion, key change, and showing keys' information.
 One operation must be set, and they are exclusive.

-*   *database_name*: The name of the database on which TDE administration operations to be performed
+*   *database_name*: The name of the database on which TDE administration operations to be performed.

 The following table shows <operation> available with the cubrid tde utility.